All About LSD

 Some people can have a flashback.
 They may have a repeat experience of the effects days, weeks, or even years after using the drug.
 The user may see intense colors and other hallucinations.
 The flashback can seem pleasant.
 Or it may produce severe anxiety.

 Flashbacks most often occur in people who used LSD over a long period.
-But they can happen in people who only use the drug now and then.
-Heavy users may develop brain damage, such as problems with memory and attention span.
+They also tend to occur in people who have a history of mental illness., but they can happen to anyone.
+Heavy users may develop long-term (permanent) brain damage, such as problems with memory and attention span.

 LSD's effects vary from person to person.
 They depend on many factors.
 These include the person's size, weight, and health.
-It also matters how much of the drug is taken, the quality of the drug, and if it is used with other drugs.
+It also matters how much of the drug is taken, the quality of the drug, and if it's used with other drugs.

 It's not safe to drive after using LSD.
-Sensory and perceptual distortions may cause the user to "see" things that impair driving.
+Sensory and perceptual distortions may cause the user to "see" things that affect driving.

 If someone has a bad reaction to LSD, seek medical help right away.
-Stay with the person until he or she receives care.
+Stay with the person until they get care.